The JCU Student Mentor Program was established in 1991, and was the first of its type in Australian Higher Education.

 In 2004, the program received a commendation from the Australian Universities Quality Agency (AUQA) in recognition of its effectiveness and success.

-In 2013, the program received a JCU Citation for Outstanding Contribution to Student Learning.
-In the same year, the program received a national citation for Outstanding Contribution to Student Learning from the Australian Office of Learning and Teaching for '21 years of an institution-wide program of student peer support that has adapted to the challenges of, and engagement with, increasingly diverse learners'.
+In 2013, the program received the JCU Citation for Outstanding Contribution to Student Learning.
+In the same year, the program received a national citation from the Australian Office of Learning and Teaching for "21 years of an institution-wide program of student peer support that has adapted to the challenges of, and engagement with, increasingly diverse learners".

-(Right) Presentation of the JCU Citation for Outstanding Contribution to Student Learning to the Student Mentor Program team.
+2013 presentation of the JCU Citation for Outstanding Contribution to Student Learning to the Student Mentor Program team.
 From left, Peter Hanley, Professor Greg Hill (Vice Chancellor, University of the Sunshine Coast), Lyn Rooke, Alan Calder, Josie King and Melissa Mallie.